RudoRoemer/PDB2MovieWeb/README.md

 Updates:

+- V1.2.10:

+Stable build of PDB2Movie based on PyMOL as video renderer and using SC RTP new 2018 desktop.

+    * compute runs are still on "dovah" dedicated test queue, not yet full production
+    * a fixed number of cores (16) is still used regardless of actual job size

 - V1.2.0 23052018:

-Stable build of PDB2Movie based on PyMOL as video renders and using SC RTP pre-2018 desktop.
+Stable build of PDB2Movie based on PyMOL as video renderer and using SC RTP pre-2018 desktop.

     * compute runs are still on "dovah" dedicated test queue, not yet full production
     * a fixed number of cores (16) is still used regardless of actual job size